Charming European Towns Perfect for a Solo Getaway

 For somewhere to stay, Hotel Tramuntana is a boutique option right in the center, designed with calm and comfort in mind.
 Clean lines, neutral tones, and balconies that look out over the rooftops or sea.
 It’s quiet at night, and the staff are lovely without being too present.

-This is a mountain hamlet with no real rush, no big hotels.
+This is a mountain hamlet with no big hotels.
 Just stone paths, historic buildings, and views that go on forever.
-The village itself is tiny—just a handful of houses, a church, and a few places to eat or sleep.
+The village itself is tiny with just a handful of houses, a church, and a few places to eat or sleep.
 But it has everything you need to switch off and breathe.

 You’ll want to stay at Hotel Palazzo Salis, a 17th-century estate turned boutique hotel with wood-beamed rooms and a quiet garden filled with roses.
 The terrace looks out over the valley, and you can sit there for hours without feeling like you should be doing anything else.
 In summer, they serve local dishes made with herbs from the garden, and breakfast is simple but excellent.